AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-image-svg-data-reference/c-svg-data-reference/r-path-svg.md

 Refer to the description of the Image Converter (IC) utility for a complete list of supported image file formats.

-Applications which require image data in multiple different resolutions will perform best when using the Scene7 pyramid TIFF (PTIFF) multi-resolution format.
+Applications which require image data in multiple different resolutions will perform best when using the Dynamic Media pyramid TIFF (PTIFF) multi-resolution format.
 The IC utility is used to create PTIFF images from any supported image format.

 ## Default {#section-82dad83ec3f84ae8bf2f850b4139f63e}